What is the Million Dollar Club?

 - the emergency fund never gets too low

 Continue to learn more about investing and ways of achieving financial freedom.
-Further learning in developing my website.
+Further learning in developing my website and writing articles

 Continue to build my relationships in the financial independence community